kavia-common/educational-content-management-system-263732-263747/assets/supabase.md

 - Email confirmations redirect to /signin
 - OAuth flows redirect to /oauth/callback

-These values are also derived using REACT_APP_FRONTEND_URL when invoking supabase.auth APIs in AuthContext.
+These values are derived using REACT_APP_FRONTEND_URL in AuthContext helpers.

 ## First-Time Setup Flow